summa-dev/summa-solvency/backend/README.md

 ```

-### 2. Submit Proof of Solvency
+### 2. Submit Commitment

-This step is also crucial for two primary reasons:

- first, to validate the root hash of the Merkle Sum Tree (`mst_root`); and second, to ensure that the assets held by the CEX exceed their liabilities, as confirmed through the proof verification on the Summa contract.
+The CEX must submit a commitment to the Summa contract for each round.
+This commitment consists of a `timestamp`, the root hash of the Merkle Sum Tree (`mst_root`), and `balances`.
-The CEX must submit this proof of solvency to the Summa contract.

- Currently, it's a mandatory requirement to provide this proof before generating the inclusion proof for each user in the current round.

-Without this verification, It seems the user may not trust to the inclusion proof for the round. becuase the `mst_root` is not published on contract.
-More specifically, it means that the `mst_root` is not correctly verified on the Summa contract.
+Without publishing the commitment, users cannot verify their inclusion proof on the Summa contract.
+This is because the inclusion verifier function internally requires the `mst_root`, but users only know the `timestamp` associated with the round and the verifier functions does not requre `mst_root` directly.

-In here, we'll introduce you through the process of submitting a solvency proof using the `Round` to the Summa contract.
+In here, we'll introduce you through the process of submitting a commitment using the `Round` to the Summa contract.
 The Round serves as the core of the backend in Summa, and we have briefly described it in the Components section.

 To initialize the `Round` instance, you'll need paths to specific CSV files (`assets.csv` and `entry_16.csv`) and the `ptau/hermez-raw-11` file.
 Here's what each file does: